-Have a system for incoming paper
+Establish a system for incoming paper.

 Sometimes there are papers the kids would throw out (report cards!) but mom wants to keep them.
 So Matthews has a bin under her bed for that stuff, but there’s just one bin so she has to edit the contents, too.